Welcome to O'Kenny River Tubing

 What time do we need to be there?

 Everyone must attend the safety briefing at 1pm.
-You must be here to register at least 30 minutes to 1 hour before the safety briefing.
+You must be here to sign waivers and register at least 30 minutes to 1 hour before the safety briefing.

 What should we bring?

 PFD's for children; it is important that a child's PFD fits properly so if you have a PFD that fits your child at home please bring it.
-If you don't have them, we has a small selection in various sizes. $3 rental
+If you don't have them, we only have a small selection in small sizes. $3 rental

-Footwear: old running shoes and water shoes are best, sturdy sandals are ok, flip flops or bare feet are strongly discouraged because the bottom of the river could have sharp objects.
+Footwear: old running shoes and water shoes are best, sturdy sandals are ok, flip flops, bare feet or high heeled stelletos are strongly discouraged.
+The bottom of the river could have sharp objects.

 towel: leave this in your vehicle so you can dry off after tubing